Post-Secondary Transition Planning: Preparing our Youth for Success

 Transition Information...

-- Begins no later than the first IEP when the student turns 16, and should be considered earlier if determined appropriate by the IEP Team ( IEPT)
+- Begins no later than the first IEP when the student turns 16, and should be considered earlier if determined appropriate by the IEP Team (IEPT).
+Macomb County recommends the IEP Team begin incorporating transition components the year a student is turning 14.

 - Postsecondary goals need to be updated annually